 The Connection Between Acne and the Skin’s Acid Mantle

 Acne begins well before a breakout appears, and a variety of factors contribute to pimples.
-The main culprits are bacteria, excess oil and pores becoming clogged with dead skin cells, but there’s more to the acne story.
-If you really want to understand why your skin may be more pimple-prone than others’, let’s talk a bit about chemistry (and the most effective ways to minimize acne)—but don’t worry, there’s isn’t a test at the end of this article.
+The main culprits are bacteria, excess oil, and pores becoming clogged with dead skin cells, but there’s more to the acne story.
+If you really want to understand why your skin may be more pimple-prone in comparison to others, let’s talk a bit about chemistry (and the most effective ways to treat acne!
+And don't worry, there isn't a test at the end of this article.

 Why pH matters